- President, Federal Reserve Bank of Atlanta, 1968–1980

 M. Monroe Kimbrel served as the tenth president and chief executive officer of the Federal Reserve Bank of Atlanta from February 1, 1968, to March 31, 1980.

 Kimbrel was born in Colquitt, in rural southwest Georgia, in 1916.
-He received a bachelor’s degree in business from the University of Georgia in 1936, where he received the honorary designations of the Gridiron Society, Omicron Delta Kappa, and the Sphinx.
-While at the University of Georgia, he was a student of Malcolm Bryan, a future Atlanta Fed president.
+He received a bachelor’s degree in business from the University of Georgia in 1936.
+In college, he was a student of Malcolm Bryan, a future Atlanta Fed president.
 Kimbrel was also a graduate of the Stonier Graduate School of Banking at Rutgers University in New Brunswick, New Jersey.

-Kimbrel started his career in the lumber business in Thomson, Georgia.
-He worked as a credit examiner with the Farm Credit Administration in Columbia, South Carolina.
-He then took a position at First National Bank of Thomson, where he became president and chairman of the bank.
-He was a member of the American Bankers Association and served as president in 1962.
-Kimbrel also served as chairman of the Bank of Fort Valley, Georgia.
+Kimbrel's career began with jobs in the lumber business in Thomson, Georgia and as a credit examiner with the Farm Credit Administration in Columbia, South Carolina.
+In 1946, he began a career in banking with First National Bank of Thomson, where he later became president and chairman.
+He became the youngest person to serve as president of the American Bankers Association in 1962.1 Kimbrel was also chairman of the Bank of Fort Valley, Georgia.

 Kimbrel's service to the Federal Reserve System began as a member of the board of directors of the Atlanta Fed from 1960 to 1965.2 Senator Richard Russell of Georgia approached him about becoming U.S. comptroller of the currency, but Kimbrel declined that role to take a position at the Atlanta Fed.3 On June 1, 1965, he became a senior vice president of the Bank and, five months later, was promoted to first vice president.